Inflammation — Like It Or Not, It’s Here To Stay.

 We don’t like those feelings of discomfort, and we do get prescribed anti-inflammatory drugs to quell the painful sensations somewhat.

-At the same time, we do know that some of those chronic diseases such as Type 2 diabetes and heart disease have some form of inflammation in them too.
+At the same time, we do know that some of those chronic diseases such as Type 2 diabetes and heart disease have some form of inflammation associated with their presence too.
 We’re afraid of that happening to us.

 Some of us would then look at tinkering with our diets.
 An anti-inflammatory diet, for instance.
 Trying to sleep better.
 Doing some meditation.
 Reducing stress.
 Whatever it is that can help to “reduce inflammation” in our lives.